 [00:43:39] – Casey shares the future plans of Ricochet.

 [00:47:28] – Ways to contact Casey if you are interested to learn more about Accidental Evil.

 [00:00:49] Bala: Hello Everybody.
 Thank you very much for joining in another great episode of Mondovo 101.
 My name is Bala and I would be your host.
 Today we’re going to talk to a person whom I personally admire for his thoughts and beliefs.
-He is a Software Engineer, he’s an Inventor, he’s an Angel Investor, Writer, Speaker and I can keep on going on with that.
+He is a Software Engineer, he’s an Inventor, he’s a Bitcoin Prime Angel Investor, Writer, Speaker and I can keep on going on with that.
 Of course he has co-founded three companies including the Web Development Agency Project Ricochet.

 Ladies and gentleman, we have Casey Cobb.
 Casey, welcome to the show.